-Lerie is a Jungian analyst, movement facilitator, a dancer and mix-media artist, living in Zürich.
+Lerie is a dancer and mix-media artist, Jungian analyst in training, movement facilitator and certified astrologer, living in Zürich.

 With her background in philosophy (specialist / lic.phil. degree) , she's a Diploma Candidate of the IAAP International programme of ISAP Zürich, working in her private practice, as well as online.

-Her journey towards embodiment practices and psychotherapy began at the early age.
-Because of her family, Lerie was exposed to various types of bodywork, including yoga, different types of meditation and holotropic breathwork (under the guidance of Stanislav Grof and his students).
+Her journey towards embodiment practices and the studies of human soul began at the early age.
+Through her family, Lerie was exposed to various types of bodywork, including yoga, different types of meditation and holotropic breathwork (under the guidance of Stanislav Grof and his students).
 Eventually she found a quintessence of her spiritual research and artistic expression in Japanese Butoh dance.

-After completing her licentiate (Master Degree equal) in philosophy in Saint-Petersburg, Lerie moved to Dharamsala, Northern India, to train in an immersive butoh school in Dharamsala, India.
+After completing her degree in Saint-Petersburg, Lerie moved to Dharamsala, Northern India, to train in an immersive butoh school.
 She also studied with many butoh teachers around the world, including Atsoushi Takenouchi, Masaki Iwana, Ken Mai, Imre Thromann (all of them being the first-generation students of Kazuo Ohno and Tatsumi Hijikata), among many others.

 Lerie has done her visual installations and performances in Switzerland, Germany, France, Italy, Russia and India.
 Her main themes of artistic exploration are relationship between the organismic and algorythmic, anatomical studies of the body and the psyche, and neo-rituals.